SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/08.Numbers-sum-web-09.png)

-Next we need to write the code which will handle our **request**:
+Next, we need to write the code which will handle our **request**:

 ![](/assets/chapter-1-images/08.Numbers-sum-web-10.png)

 If we click the calculation button now, our program will be able to sum the two digits from the form.
 Let's run the program again and test whether it's working correctly.
-Upon entering the numbers **9** and **11**, we'll receive a correct result:
+Upon entering the numbers **9** and **11**, we'll receive the correct result:

 ![](/assets/chapter-1-images/08.Numbers-sum-web-11.png)